-Section 1, ST Introduction, provides the ST reference, the TOE reference, the TOE overview and the TOE description.
+Section 1, ST Introduction, provides the Security Target (ST) reference, the Target of Evaluation (TOE) reference, the TOE overview and the TOE description.

-Section 2, Conformance Claims, describes how the ST conforms to the Common Criteria and Protection Profile (PP).
+Section 2, Conformance Claims, describes how the ST conforms to the Common Criteria, and Protection Profile.

 Section 3, Security Problem Definition, describes the expected environment in which the TOE is to be used.
 This section defines the set of threats that are relevant to the secure operation of the TOE, organizational security policies with which the TOE must comply, and secure usage assumptions applicable to this analysis.